freerange/site/soups/weeknotes/week-366.snip.markdown

 # Digital Outcomes and Specialists Framework

 James did a great job of completing the forms required to get us registered on the [Digital Outcomes and Specialists Framework][digital-outcomes-and-specialists].
 The deadline for applying was 19 Jan 2016 and we should hear whether we've been successful toward the end of February.
-We're hoping that a successful application will make it easier for people in Government to buy our services than it has been in the past.
+We're hoping that a successful application will make it easier for people in Government to purchase our services than it has been in the past.

 # IR35 Tax Assurances